c0p4c4b4n4/grpc-grpc-java/_raw/example1/x.md

 ```

->>Use asynchronous stubs for high-performance applications that use only unary request/response calls.
+>Use asynchronous stubs for high-performance applications that use only unary request/response calls.

-A *simplified* version of the future client that consumes the unari echo method looks something like this:
+A *simplified* version of the future client that consumes the unary echo method looks something like this:

 ```